 Social Stories

-The concept of Social Stories™ was developed by Carol Gray in 1989 through her work as a teacher in Michigan.
-The stories are based on a social philosophy that recognises that communication is a two-way process and therefore the social impairment is a difficulty shared by both the individual with autism and the communicative partner without autism.
-Carol Gray’s Social Stories™ provide a means for a parent/professional to consider the perspective of the person with autism and therefore communicate ideas in a more effective way.
+The concept of Social Stories™ was developed by Carol Gray.
+The stories are based on a social philosophy that recognises that communication is a two-way process and this is aligned with the double empathy problem, which higlights the reciprocal basis of all communication.
+Carol Gray’s Social Stories™ provide a means for a parent/professional to consider the perspective of the autistic person and therefore communicate ideas in a more effective way.
+They are used as a means of clearly communicating information about a context, skill or concept; this creates clarity and predictability for the student and can subsequently reduce anxiety and improve the ability to cope in different contexts and experiences.

-Social Stories™ and Context
+Social Stories and Context

 Carol Gray’s definition of Context is: